devassistant/devassistant/docs/developer_documentation.rst

   Assistants are Yaml files with special syntax and semantics (defined in :ref:`yaml_assistant_reference`).
-They are indepent of the Core, therefore any software distribution can carry its own assistants and drop them into the directory from where Developer Assistant loads them - they will be loaded on next invocation.
+They are indepent of the Core, therefore any software distribution can carry its own assistants and drop them into the directory from where DevAssistant loads them - they will be loaded on next invocation.
   Note, that there is also a possibility to write assistants in Python, but this is no longer supported and will be removed in near future.